-What is the course about?
+What is this subject about?

-What will I study in the second year?
+What will I study over the two years?

 How is the course assessed?

-What skills will I need and develop in this course?
+What skills will I need and develop on this course?

 You will develop a variety of investigative, cartographic, graphical, ICT and statistical skills, through both fieldwork and assignment activities.
 You will develop a critical awareness of the appropriateness and limitations of different skills and resources and be able to apply them in an increasingly independent way.
 Wider skills will include undertaking research, analysis and teamwork on projects.
 You will be encouraged to keep up to date with current affairs by reading journals such as Geography Review.

 What can the course lead to in terms of higher education and future careers?